The Ultimate Steak: Dry-Aging 21, 30, and 45 Day Steaks

 Couple of final notes:

 - 45 Days seems too long.
 It had a strong blue cheese-like aroma and the beef had a taste similar to prosciutto.
 I've seen people do 100 days or more and that just seems insane to me.
-21 days was very good, but I do think 30 days is a sweet spot before you get the funky taste and aromas of steaks that have been dry-aged too long.
+21 days was very good, but I do think 30 days is a longest you can age before you get the funky taste and aromas of steaks that have been dry-aged too long.
+Several people I shared steaks with preferred the 21 day aged steaks to the stronger aged 30 day aged steaks.

 - I expected there to be a significant difference between USDA Prime and USDA Choice but it was less than I expected.
 I think if you are on a budget, you can't go wrong with USDA Choice.
 Yes, it has less marbling, but the dry-aging improves the flavor AND tenderness.
 I was very happy with my 21 Day Dry-Aged steak.

 - I rarely see Bone-In Ribeye Roasts at Costco, but I will always jump at the chance to buy it.
 One, I think it improves the flavor.
 Two, since bones are on one side of the roast, you trim the bones away and actually trim less quality and fresh meat.
-I liked my 30 Day Dry-Aged Bone-In Ribeye Roast the best.
+I liked my Dry-Aged Bone-In Ribeyes the best.

 Hope this helps!
 For home cooks and steak lovers out there, I know this was long, but hopefully, you have fun like I did!